18F/methods/pages/card-sorting.md

 ## Applied in government research

 -  No PRA implications.
 The PRA explicitly exempts direct observation and non-standardized conversation 5 CFR 1320.5.(h)3.
 It also explicitly excludes tests of knowledge or aptitude 5 CFR 1320.5(h)7, which is essentially what a card sort tests (though in our case, a poor result is our fault).

-## Questions about card sorting?

-Feel free to reach out to the team!

-- Noah Manger
-- Jeremy Canfield
-- Colin MacArthur